Skip Navigation

 Today’s highly partisan politics has drowned out the voices of these voters.
 “In-your-face” confrontations and shouting matches between extremists and special interests—“red” versus “blue”—dominate the political scene.

-Polling also reveals that, on most issues, there are one or more policies supported by at least two-thirds and opposed by fewer than one-sixth of registered voters in America.
+Polling also reveals that, on most issues, there are one or more policies supported by at least two-thirds of voters and opposed by only a few.

-Check it out and you will find that large bipartisan majorities support many practical policy proposals on many pressing issues.
-To name a few: Social Security & Medicare, immigration, poverty programs, jobs, housing, cost of living, the federal budget, energy & the environment, police reform, election reform, government reform, abortion & reproductive rights, gun safety, and international trade.
+Policy proposals with bipartisan majority support address issues such as: Social Security & Medicare, immigration, poverty programs, jobs, housing, cost of living, the federal budget, energy & the environment, police reform, election reform, government reform, abortion & reproductive rights, gun safety, and international trade.

 This is the unacknowledged common ground that UniVote reveals and empowers.

-This website introduces a radically new way for digital technology to empower voters willing to seek solutionsto rally them with remarkable efficiency behind the issues and policies they overwhelmingly support and mobilize them to evaluate candidates in a way that diminishes the influence of special interests and extreme partisans at the ballot box.
+UniVote is a radically new strategy for applying digital technology to empower voters willing to seek solutionsto make them aware with remarkable efficiency of the issues and policies they overwhelmingly support.
+In future, this will build the foundation for them to mobilize to evaluate candidates in a way that diminishes the influence of special interests and extreme partisans at the ballot box.

 This project is the work of ordinary citizens like you.
 It is led by William Spira, a retired scientist and educator, who started designing the model during the COVID-19 lockdown.

-This grew into a manuscript—UniVote Town Halls: Mobilizing Common Ground Voters to Fix America’s Broken Democracy—that provides the blueprint for building a working model to pilot in 2026.
+This grew into a manuscript—UniVote Town Halls: Mobilizing Common Ground Voters to Fix America’s Broken Democracy—that provides the blueprint for building a fully functional system.

-Keep in mind that, in this role, UniVote is strictly a non-partisan tool that simply reveals the collective will of the voters using it.
+The UniVote Town Hall is a strictly non-partisan tool that simply reveals the collective will of the voters using it.
 Unlike anything seen before in politics, it does not set an agenda for voters.

-The upshot is this: By spending just a few hours during an election year using the UniVote app, hundreds of thousands of pragmatic voters in a state can unite as a virtual yet influential voting bloc and help elect candidates who will be faithful to their priorities.
+The upshot is this: By spending just a few hours during an election year using the UniVote app, hundreds of thousands of voters in a state can find common political ground and identify candidates who will be faithful to their priorities.

 Close